 Hazard identification, including considering the design of the work area and the vicinity around it; hazards could relate to occupational health as much as safety.

 Identifying the risks and opportunities that impact on the OHSMS; in some complex organisations the leadership team may need to decide upon the priorities due to cost considerations.

 The Managing Organisational Risks and Opportunities: Example is a very useful starting point.

 ISO 45001 certification requires organisations to comply with health and safety legislation.
 This requires up-to-date knowledge of the regulations relating to your organisation’s process, an understanding of how compliant the organisation is, and a means of continually monitoring for any changes.

 A legal register is one way of doing this.
-Try our simple Legal Register Tool, which can be found at the top of the Home Page, or as a drop-down option under your login name.
+If your subscription includes it, our simple Legal Register Tool can be found at the top of the Home Page or as a drop-down option under your login name.
 You can also find relevant legislation by work activity or subject area; remember that each Croner-i topic has a List of Relevant Legislation at the end of its In Depth section.

 8. Set health and safety objectives and actions